uhm-descartes/descartes-modules/morea/descartes-morea-workshop/reading-morea-reference-guide.md

 To help you learn how to do these things, you should consult the [Morea Framework Change-HI documentation](https://morea-framework.github.io/docs/category/change-hi).

-Of course, you can always also seek guidance from your faculty sponsor or Philip Johnson.
+Of course, you can always also seek guidance from your faculty sponsor.